Shuoxuan/ML_Basics/README.md

 shrinks all the coefficient by the same proportions but eliminates none

 **DROPOUT**

+simple way to prevent overfitting.
+It is the dropping out of some of the units in a neural network.

+**ACTIVATION FUNCTIONS**
+- Sigmoid
+- Softmax
+- tanh
+- ReLU
+- Leaky ReLU

 ## Deep Learning Training
 **HYPER PARAMETER TUNING: HOW**